Anger In PTSD: Reasons And How To Manage It?

 To answer the question of whether PTSD can cause anger, PTSD is closely linked with anger in the sense that it makes a person think of every situation as threatening, and out of their need to survive, they react with anger and aggression.

 Anger is a symptom of PTSD and can help you recognize that you have unresolved trauma.
-Three key factors of post traumatic anger include arousal, behavior, thoughts, and beliefs, and if not kept in check, they can harm a person’s well-being.
+Three key factors of post-traumatic anger include arousal, behavior, thoughts, and beliefs, and if not kept in check, they can harm a person’s well-being.

 Therefore, to understand how anger is related to PTSD and learn techniques to control it.
 The most effective ways of keeping post-traumatic anger in check include CBT, adopting a healthier lifestyle, and anger management classes.